-A 13th Child Is Raped And Murdered — And A Pakistani City Is Up In Arms
+A 13th Child Is Raped And Killed — And A Pakistani City Is Up In Arms

 Enraged that police had not saved Zainab, the men of Kasur rioted.
 They smashed police cars and tried to set fire to the local stations.
 Prominent religious leaders opposed to the state government led Zainab's funeral prayers.
 Legislators and celebrities began demanding the reinstatement of public hangings for rapists.

-Elections are expected later this year in Pakistan and the chief minister of Punjab, Shehbaz Sharif, is a lead contender to become the next prime minister.
-Zainab's murder became a political crisis.
+Elections are expected later this year in Pakistan, and the chief minister of Punjab, Shehbaz Sharif, is a lead contender to become the next prime minister.
+The death of Zainab became a political crisis.

-His government shipped in teams of police, psychologists, forensic experts.
+His government shipped in teams of police, psychologists and forensic experts.
 They recruited civil servants to take DNA swabs from hundreds of men.

-Police arrested Zainab's alleged killer, Mohammad Imran, on January 23.
-He lived nearby the Amin family home.
+Police arrested Mohammad Imran in Zainab's killing on Jan.
+23. He lived near the Amin family home.
 Police said he admitted to raping eight boys and girls, and to killing six of them.

 The national furor whipped up around Zainab's death may have left some impact, however modest.
 In Pakistan, it had been seen as shameful to talk about sex abuse.
-But following Zainab's disappearance, some prominent Pakistani women spoke publicly about what they endured as children.
+But after Zainab's disappearance, some prominent Pakistani women spoke publicly about what they endured as children.
 A few dozen families across Pakistan also came forward to report that their children were abused, according to Sahil, a children's rights organization.

 "I think stories like this do have an impact," Newswise's Rahim Shamsi says.
 "People are talking about it more openly.
-You have very influential current affairs programs where they're actually discussing how to change the system, or educate parents and children."
+You have very influential current affairs programs where they're actually discussing how to change the system or educate parents and children."

 Zainab's killing also reflected a broken system that has failed children.
-Residents say that the police, whom they describe as inept, corrupt and indifferent, are at the fulcrum of Kasur's dysfunction.
+Residents say that the police — whom they describe as inept, corrupt and indifferent — are at the fulcrum of Kasur's dysfunction.

-Zainab's father ticks off previous cases of children being killed in Kasur and, yet "the police didn't have a single clue or piece of evidence," he says.
+Zainab's father ticks off previous cases of children being killed in Kasur, and yet, he says, "the police didn't have a single clue or piece of evidence."

 "If she had been the daughter of a prime minister, or the minister, they would have made hectic efforts."

 Police in the Kasur region have been censured before.
 In 2015, Pakistan's largest pedophile ring was uncovered.
 It involved more than 280 boys and girls in a village just miles from the city.
 And months later, in 2016, children began disappearing in Kasur, their bodies emerging in trash heaps, construction sites and cornfields.

-They included Noor-Fatima, the 6-year-old daughter of a barber, Mustafa, who has one name like many rural Pakistanis.
+They included Noor-Fatima, the 6-year-old daughter of a barber, Mustafa.
+Like many rural Pakistanis, he goes by one name.
 On April 4, Noor-Fatima went to buy milk from a shop around the corner from their home.
-It was dark and there was a routine power cut.
+It was dark, and there was a routine power cut.
 They found her the next evening in a construction site.

-Mustafa says that for months afterwards, he visited the police to see if there were any developments on the case.
-"They said, inshallah," he says; Arabic for "God willing" — and shorthand for doing nothing.
+Mustafa says that for months afterwards, he visited the police to see whether there were any developments on the case.
+"They said, 'Inshallah,' " he says.
+That's Arabic for "God willing" — and shorthand for doing nothing.

 "Inshallah, inshallah, inshallah," he says.
-He takes out the only photo he possesses of his daughter, printed off his battered mobile phone and laminated.
+He takes out the only photo he has of his daughter, printed off his battered mobile phone and laminated.
 He keeps it in his breast pocket.

 But at a police station still reeking of smoke from when residents tried to burn it down, officers reject the accusation that they are indifferent or corrupt.
 One officer says the state has not given them proper resources to investigate murder cases.
-He says DNA tests on suspects took months to process until the riots — and then the government ensured they only took days.
+He says DNA tests were taking months to process — until the riots, at which time the government then ensured they only took days.

-Another police officer says they are not able to protect children alone.
+Another officer says police are not able to protect children alone.

-"Parents should take responsibility — they shouldn't leave their children alone," he says.
+"Parents should take responsibility.
+They shouldn't leave their children alone," he says.
 But children are indeed left alone — including the young boy who works in a nearby teahouse and is serving the officer tea as he speaks.

-Both officers spoke on condition of anonymity because they weren't authorized to talk with media.
+Both officers spoke on the condition of anonymity because they weren't authorized to talk with media.

-Acknowledging residents' anger, the Kasur district police officer says they will do better in the future.
+Acknowledging residents' anger, the Kasur district police officer says the force will do better in the future.

 "God forbid, if such crimes are committed, we are in a better position," says Zahid Nawaz.
-But he insists the police are not corrupt or inept.
+But, he insists, the police are not corrupt or inept.
 Before, they didn't have the necessary experience, he says.
 "Police did its job.
 Police have interrogated so many criminals."

 In hindsight, there were clues leading to Imran, 23, the construction laborer who confessed to killing Zainab and five other children.

 Two neighbors say he liked to stand on the roof of their building to watch the girls in the pink-painted primary school across their alley.
-A school teacher, who the neighbors said was named Fawzia, complained twice about it — once to Imran's family, and once to his neighbor, 32-year-old Shafia.
+A schoolteacher, who the neighbors said was named Fawzia, complained twice about it — once to Imran's family and once to his neighbor, 32-year-old Shafia.
 Like many rural Pakistanis, she only has one name.

-Shafia says that, around the same time, she also noticed that Imran enjoyed standing outside her flat, trying to motion school girls to come with him.
+Shafia says that around the same time, she also noticed that Imran enjoyed standing outside her flat, trying to motion schoolgirls to come with him.
 It frightened her, and she banned her four daughters from playing outside.

 Imran's other neighbor was his 32-year-old aunt, who has two daughters.
 She says he would often sit on her rooftop, which overlooks the school.
-She says told him not to stand close to the edge, because the teachers could see him there.
+She says told him not to stand close to the edge because the teachers could see him there.
 She requested that her name be withheld because of fear of retribution.

 Imran's aunt says she didn't find this behavior odd.

-"I thought it was eve-teasing" — slang for the sexual harassment of women in South Asia, which many consider expected behavior for young men.
+"I thought it was eve teasing" — slang for the sexual harassment of women in South Asia, which many consider expected behavior for young men.

-But there's another side to this story – fear that the police may sometimes go too far.
+But there's another side to this story: the fear that the police may sometimes go too far.

 Mohammed Siddiqui lives with his family in a tattered tent in the trash-filled field where Zainab's body was dumped.
 They make their living selling recycled cardboard.
-The father, Mohammed, says he hasn't been able to sleep since Zainab's murder.
+The father, Mohammed, says he hasn't been able to sleep since Zainab died.

 "I, too, have daughters," he says, pointing to his girls, Ghulam-Fatima and Gul-Fatima.
-He does not trust the police to protect them; it's easier to round up poor residents and bully them into fast confessions, he says.
+But he does not trust the police to protect them; it's easier to round up poor residents and bully them into fast confessions, he says.

 He believes that is what has happened to his own son, Ghulam-Abbas, whose age he estimates at 12.
 Siddiqui says his son has been in police detention for the past year.
-He claims that Ghulam-Abbas was hung upside-down, electrocuted, and forced into a confession.
+He says Ghulam-Abbas was hung upside down, electrocuted and forced into a confession.
 Police confirm the boy is detained.
-They say he is 15 years old.
-They deny he was tortured.
+They say he is 15 years old and deny he was tortured.

-The crime he is accused of: The rape and murder of a 7-year-old boy.
+The crime he is accused of: the rape and murder of a 7-year-old boy.

 Abdul Sattar is NPR's Islamabad bureau assistant.